nyangweso-rodgers/data-analytics/04-analytics-with-python/02-machine-learning/01-machine-learning-algorithms/01-supervised-learning-algorithms/01-linear-regression/Readme.md

   1. **Positive Linear Regression Line**: indicates a direct relationship between the **independent variable** (X) and the **dependent variable** (Y).
 This means that as the value of X increases, the value of Y also increases.
 The slope of a **positive linear regression line** is **positive**, meaning that the line slants upward from left to right.
   2. **Negative Linear Regression Line**: A indicates an inverse relationship between the **independent variable** (X) and the **dependent variable** (Y).
 This means that as the value of X increases, the value of Y decreases.
 The slope of a **negative linear regression line** is **negative**, meaning that the line slants downward from left to right.

-# Evaluation Metrics for Linear Regression
+# Evaluation Metrics for Linear Regression (Loss Functions)

 - A variety of [evaluation measures]() can be used to determine the strength of any linear regression model.
 These assessment metrics often give an indication of how well the model is producing the observed outputs.
 - The most common measurements are: